Toward a measurement of the effective gauge field and the Born-Huang potential with atoms in chip traps

-Therefore, one predicts a linear behavior of $\ln \Gamma$ as functions of $\rho^{-2} = \omega_L/\omega_T$.
-This can be seen for both $m=0$ and $m=\pm 1$ states (Figs. \ref{m0} and \ref{m1}, bottom plots).
 The behavior, at fixed $\rho$, is slightly more complicated since one has to take into account the exact shape of the harmonic functions, in particular to explain that for small $\rho$, the decay rates increase with the principal quantum number.
 We have checked on a simpler model that it is indeed a generic behavior: for a fixed value of $\rho$, the decay rates depict a maximum around an energy (which depends on $\rho$), see Fig.~\ref{resonances}.

 From the numerical point of view, Table~\ref{exptab} summarizes the expected decay rate of the $m=0$ ground state and the energy splitting between the first two $m=\pm1$ states for few values of $\omega_T/\omega_L$.
 From the experimental point of view, for Rb$^{87}$ Fig.~\ref{resonance} displays the life-time $2\pi/\Gamma$ (solid black line) and the gradient $G$ (red dashed line) as functions of the bias field along the $z$ axis, for the four different values of $\omega_T/\omega_L$ depicted in Table~\ref{exptab}.
-For instance, for a value of $\omega_T/\omega_L = 0.2$ (top-left plot), for a bias field value of $0.05$ Gauss, the life-time is $\approx70$ms, whereas $G$ is $\approx25$T/m.
+For instance, for a value of $\omega_T/\omega_L = 0.2$ (top-left plot), for a bias field value of $5\, \mu T$ , the life-time is $\approx70$ms, whereas $G$ is $\approx25 T/m$.
 For these values, the trap frequency is $\approx14.5$kHz.
 The energy splitting between the $\pm 1$ states is $2.2$kHz.
 The splitting of the energy levels can be measured using RF-spectroscopy on the magnetic trap for a cold thermal cloud \cite{Martin1988}.